Sick of No Lunula

 Feeling good is within the power of your hands.

 Nail polish masks lunulae.
+Women usually do everything to possible to make hands attractive.
 Healthy fingernails should be smooth and glossy with a white crescent called the lunula.
 On average, it occupies one fifth the surface near the cuticle.
-It is normal to have 8 to 10 visible lunula (two are generally absent from pinky fingers).
+It is normal to have 8 to 10 visible lunula (two are generally absent from respective pinky fingers).
 The lunula is not just pigment.
-Even when the nail is totality removed, the lunula remains in place.
+Even when the nail is totally removed, the lunula remains in place.
 It looks like another smaller fingernail embedded in the nail bed.
 It contains stem cells and nail plate matrix that help the nail grow.

 Eastern Medicine Diagnosis